glpi-project/doc-install/source/install/index.rst

    It is hightly recommended you choose the latest stable release for a production usage.

 GLPI follows a semantic versionning scheme, on 3 digits.
-The first one is the majo release, the second the minor and the third the fix release.
+The first one is the major release, the second the minor and the third the fix release.

 Major releases may come with important incompatibilities as well as new features; minor versions may bring new features as well, but stay perfectly compatible inside a major version.